 Before he could board the flight to Karachi, he was picked up by the Nepal police on suspicion, identified and rapidly moved to India.”

 This clearly shows that he had not surrendered but was arrested on suspicion.

-If we look at all the above arguments in favour of his mercy all of these fall apart when we compare these with some other death penalties given in India.
+If we look at all the above arguments in favour of his mercy all of this fall apart when we compare these with some other death penalties given in India.

 In a study in 2013-14, called “Death Penalty Research Project” conducted by National Law University students of 400 death row convicts; it was found –